Money Smart Athlete Blog

 By Niovie Constantinou, Contributor

-Olympic athletes impress sports fans around the world.
-But the reality is that a lot of them often find themselves struggling financially, emotionally and physically before, throughout and after their Olympic journey.
+Olympic athletes inspire millions around the world.
+But behind the glory lies a much tougher reality.
+Many of them struggle financially, emotionally, and physically before, during, and even after their Olympic journey.

 The chase of the Olympic glory definitely comes with a price to pay and may end up with a prize.
 While keeping their eyes on the prize, Olympic athletes should consider what we have discussed above and have a plan in place to make the Olympic journey worthwhile and the transition to life after the Olympics, a smooth one.
 The Money Smart Athlete team is here to help those of you who are in pursuit of the Olympic dream.
 We will be happy to hear from you at [email protected], listen to your concerns and issues relating to your Olympic career, and offer appropriate guidance and support.